Hey, robot! An investigation of getting robot's attention through touch: Methods

 \subsection{Experimental procedure}

 Before each experiment, the participants filled in an informed consent form.
-With the goal of assessing the personality dimensions of our participants we asked them at the beginning of the experiment to complete the Czech version of the Ten Item Personality Measure (TIPI) questionnaire \cite{sefara2015socio}.
-The participants were then instructed to approach the robot and touch the robot’s right hand.
+With the goal of assessing the personality dimensions of our participants we asked them at the beginning of the experiment to complete the Ten Item Personality Inventory (TIPI) questionnaire, a brief measure of the ``Big-Five'' personality dimensions \cite{gosling2003very}.\footnote{Prof. Marek Fran{\v e}k kindly provided the Czech version \cite{sefara2015socio}.} The participants were then instructed to approach the robot (Nao or Pepper) and touch the robot’s right hand.
 The robot was initially looking to the other side and did not know about the participant.
 After the robot detected the touch, it displayed one of the four reactions (Section~\ref{subsec:reactions_to_touch}).
 The scenario was repeated four times, with the order of startle reactions randomized for individual participants.
 After this, the participants filled in a custom questionnaire choosing which reaction they liked best, followed by questions whether they noticed and liked the leaning back.
 Finally, participants had the opportunity to add any comments regarding their general impression from the experiment.